hunghly/intro-to-testing-js/README.md

 1. Once you're setup and comfortable, go to `code.js` and change the name of the `helloWorld` function to `hello`.
 Then refresh `report.html` in your browser.
     - What do you notice about the test results?
-        There were many errors and issues.
+        All four tests failed.
     - What are some ways you think we could get the tests to turn green again?
-        Change the tests.js helloWorld functions to hello functions.
+        Change the tests.js helloWorld functions to hello functions or change the 'hello' function back to 'helloWorld'.
     - Set the function name in `code.js` back to `helloWorld` and re-run the tests.

 1. Inside of the `helloWorld` function in `code.js`, replace `return "Hello, World!"` with `return "Hello"`.